ITNerdSpace/jekyll/_posts/2020-04-17-nextpnr-error-timing-analysis-failed-due-to-presence-of-combinatorial-loops.md

     end
 ```

-After fixing it, like below, I could finally pass the nextpnr step and synthesize fine!
+After fixing it, like below, (notice the `hex_digit = 4'b 0;` that gives a default value) I could finally pass the nextpnr step and synthesize fine!

 ```nosynthax
     always @(*) begin